sjl/cl-losh/DOCUMENTATION.markdown

   * `stream`: output will be returned as a character stream.
   * `string`: all output will be gathered up and returned as a single string.
   * `list`: all output will be gathered up and returned as a list of lines.
+  * `vector`: all output will be gathered up and returned as a vector of octets.

   If `wait` is `nil`, the only acceptable values for `result-type` are `null` and `stream`.